johnnyvalles/inf133-porfolio/readme.txt

     - Modified link tags & text colors to display site content in a more visually appealing manner.
     - Leveraged Bootstrap 5 CSS helpers when styling the structuring the contact form.
     - Utilized custom Google Fonts (e.g., Anton, Oswald) and added appropriate fallback fonts.
-    - Utilized a media query to enhance the site's navigation of varying viewport dimensions.
+    - Utilized custom media queries to enhance the site's navigation of varying viewport dimensions.
-    - Utilized a media query to enhance the way the project cards are displayed on larger viewports.
+    - Utilized custom media queries to enhance the way the project cards are displayed on larger viewports.

 (c) Advanced features
     - I didn't like the built-in navigation elements from Bootstrap 5.
 Therefore, I constructed a custom navigation.
 On smaller screens (<= 992px), the navigation is styled such that only a menu toggle button is